Search Results

 How do we track the alignment of financial flows with international goals?

-The Dashboard tracks the alignment of financial flows using two indicators: public and private international “gray” finance (investments in potentially harmful activities).
+The Dashboard tracks the alignment of financial flows using two indicators: public and private finance for potentially harmful activities.

 - Overall, finance flows do not support forest goals, as governments continue to subsidize and private companies continue to invest in forest-risk activities.

-- Estimates suggest that from 2013 to 2018, gray public finance in the form of agricultural subsidies ranged from USD 172 to 275 billion annually.
+- Estimates suggest that from 2021 to 2023, harmful public finance in the form of agricultural subsidies averaged USD 409 billion annually.

 Public support to the agricultural sector, usually made in the form of subsidies, can pose risks to forests when not aligned with forest protection goals.
 While subsidies are often geared toward advancing development objectives related to food security and poverty reduction, they are also often influenced by policy priorities, political economy considerations, and powerful agricultural lobbies, without full consideration of environmental impacts.
 Subsidies can reduce farmers’ production costs and distort decisions about where and how much to produce.
 This can directly promote expansion of production, increasing the strain on available land resources and incentivizing conversion of forests and other natural ecosystems.

 Various studies (see Detox Development Report and A multi-billion-dollar opportunity – Repurposing agricultural support to transform food systems) have identified coupled subsidies as the most environmentally damaging type of subsidy.
-As such, coupled subsidies, along with other forms of subsidies and public financing, are considered “gray” finance due to the particular risks they pose to forests.
-Coupled subsidies provide financial incentives based on production volume, which can inflate market prices and thereby incentivize environmentally harmful production by, for example, encouraging the overuse of agrochemicals, promoting monoculture, and driving deforestation.
-Coupled subsidies contribute to approximately 2.2 million hectares of forest loss annually, accounting for 14% of all deforestation.
+As such, coupled subsidies, along with other forms of subsidies and public financing, are considered harmful finance due to the particular risks they pose to forests.
+Coupled subsidies provide financial incentives based on production volume, which can inflate market prices and thereby incentivize environmentally harmful production.
+For example, coupled subsidies can encourage the overuse of agrochemicals, promote monoculture, and drive deforestation.
+Coupled subsidies contribute to approximately 2.2 million hectares of forest loss annually.

-Private finance flowing to the forest sector – both “green” finance earmarked for forests and potentially harmful “gray” finance – remains poorly tracked and difficult to measure.
+Private finance flowing to forests – both finance earmarked for protection, restoration, and sustainable management of forests and finance for potentially harmful activities – remains poorly tracked and difficult to measure.
 However, available evidence suggests that private investment into unsustainable agricultural commodity production and extractive activities such as mining – both known drivers of tropical deforestation – continues to flow largely unchecked.

 Forests & Finance tracks the credits and investments received by companies directly involved in forest-risk commodity supply chains and mining.
-Their data shows that financial credit provided to forest-risk commodity companies involved in beef, soy, palm oil, pulp, paper, rubber, and tropical timber supply chains from 2013 to 2023 amounted to USD 427 billion, with a further USD 38 billion provided in investment during 2023.
-Credit provided to mining companies from 2016 to 2021 amounted to USD 38 billion, and USD 61 billion was provided to mining companies in investment during 2022.
-The above graph shows credit provided to forest-risk commodity companies each year from 2013 to 2023 and credit provided to mining companies from 2016 to 2021.
+Their data shows that financial credit provided to forest-risk commodity companies involved in beef, soy, palm oil, pulp, paper, rubber, and tropical timber supply chains from 2013 to 2024 amounted to USD 521 billion, with a further USD 41 billion provided in investment during 2024.
+Credit provided to mining companies from 2016 to 2024 amounted to USD 572 billion, and investment in mining companies totaled USD 380 billion as of June 2025.
+The above graph shows credit provided to forest-risk commodity companies each year from 2013 to 2024 and credit provided to mining companies from 2016 to 2024.

 Data from Forest 500 confirms that major financiers continue to invest in companies that trade or sell forest-risk commodities and products made with these commodities, despite the risks of fueling further deforestation.
-As of 2022, a total of USD 10 trillion was invested in the 350 companies with the highest exposure to tropical deforestation, nearly double the amount invested as of 2020.
+In 2024, the 150 financial institutions assessed by Forest 500 provided USD 8.9 trillion in active financing to companies most exposed to deforestation in their supply chains.

-While there is growing recognition that companies and financial institutions should consider the risks their activities pose to the environment, recent analyses of the lending behavior of financial institutions with forest-risk investments showed that most still do not have deforestation safeguards in place.
-For example, 85% of the financial institutions funding the 350 companies with the highest exposure to tropical deforestation lack a comprehensive policy approach on deforestation.
+While there is growing recognition that companies and financial institutions should consider the risks their activities pose to the environment, recent analyses of the lending behavior of financial institutions with forest-risk investments showed that the finance sector has made little progress in addressing forest risks.
+In 2024, only 60 (40%) of the 150 financial institutions most exposed to commodity-driven deforestation risk in their investments had a deforestation policy for one or several of nine forest-risk commodities (beef, cocoa, coffee, leather, palm oil, pulp and paper, soy, rubber, and timber).
+This represents a decrease compared to 2023 (45%).

 Policies for an economic transition